awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-simple-s3.md

 After you create this simple pipeline, you add another stage and then disable and enable the transition between stages\.

+**Important**
+Many of the actions you add to your pipeline in this procedure involve AWS resources that you need to create before you create the pipeline\.
+AWS resources for your source actions must always be created in the same AWS Region where you create your pipeline\.
+For example, if you create your pipeline in the US East \(Ohio\) Region, your CodeCommit repository must be in the US East \(Ohio\) Region\.
+You can add cross\-region actions when you create your pipeline\.
+AWS resources for cross\-region actions must be in the same AWS Region where you plan to execute the action\.
+For more information, see [Add a cross\-Region action in CodePipeline](actions-create-cross-region.md)\.

 Before you begin, you should complete the prerequisites in [Getting started with CodePipeline](getting-started-codepipeline.md)\.

 **Topics**